 11. Plan Things To Look Forward To

-My husband (really, really not a fan of the cold and dark months) deals with this time of year by planning out trips for the coming months.
-As I type he is planning trips for the Easter and summer school holidays – and we’re not even out of winter lockdown yet.
+My husband (who is really, really not a fan of the cold and dark months) deals with this time of year by planning out trips for the coming months.
+As I type he is planning trips for the Easter and summer school holidays.

 And if you really can’t think of anything, start a spring countdown.
 Cross off those days, Shawshank-style!